-A Plague of Dangerously Itchy Caterpillars Is Spreading Across Maine
+Maine Has a Dangerous, Small, and Very Itchy Problem

 Now, in Maine, signs warning people about the caterpillar’s presence are posted all over the place.
 The insects are an outdoor hazard, and Maine is a state of outdoor attractions—hiking, camping, cycling—for both Mainers and tens of millions of annual visitors.

-“Once people get wind of the browntail moth they cancel their plans to come visit Maine.
+“Once people get wind of the browntail moth, they cancel their plans to come visit Maine.
 And so it’s affecting tourism, it’s affecting jobs,” Mech said.
 “I’ve heard that tree-care companies are having difficulty finding employees because they’re constantly breaking out in the rash.
 Nobody wants to break out in a rash.”
 And because the browntail-moth caterpillars are voracious leaf eaters—their preferred hardwoods include oaks, birches, cherries, and apples—trees and forests are also suffering.
 If there’s a large outbreak in the fall, the just-hatched caterpillars eat through enough leaves “that they cause a bronzing of the foliage on the tops of trees,” says Eleanor Groden, a professor of entomology at the University of Maine.

 Mech told me that “it is a very rare insect that is this sort of trifecta pest,” impacting ecological, economic, and human health.